-- Adjust the air and oil flow rates at the maximum output ("high flame") first, by means of the air damper and the adjusting cam respectively. - Check that the combustion parameters are in the suggested limits. - Then, adjust the combustion values corresponding to the points between maximum and minimum: set the shape of the adjusting cam foil.
-The adjusting cam sets the air/fuel ratio in those points, regulating the opening-closing of the fuel governor. - Now set the low flame output, acting on the low flame microswitch of the actuator in order to avoid the low flame output increasing too much or the flues temperature getting too low to cause condensation in the chimney.
+Adjust the air and gas flow rates at the maximum output ("high flame") first, by means of the air damper and the adjusting cam respectively.

+- Check that the combustion parameters are in the suggested limits. - Check the flow rate measuring it on the counter or, if it was not possible, verifying the combustion head pressure by means of a differential pressure gauge, as described on par.
+"Measuring the gas pressure in the combustion head" on page 28. - Then, adjust the combustion values corresponding to the points between maximum and minimum: set the shape of the adjusting cam foil.
+The adjusting cam sets the air/gas ratio in those points, regulating the opening-closing of the throttle gas valve. - Set, now, the low flame output, acting on the low flame microswitch of the actuator in order to avoid the low flame output increasing too much or that the flues temperature gets too low to cause condensation in the chimney. - 1 turn the burner on by selecting GAS fuel by means of the burner CM switch (it is placed on the burner control panel see page 42) - 2 check the fan motor rotation (see page 28). - 3 Before starting the burner up, drive the high flame actuator microswitch matching the low flame one (in order to let the burner ope-